TACC-Cloud/agave-docs/docs/agave/introduction/tutorials.rst

                         }

-Job parameters used referred in the definition above are
+Job parameters used referred in the definition above are:

 * name- The user selected name for the job.

 * appId- The unique ID (name + version) of the application run by this job.
 This must be a valid application that the user has permission to run.

 * archive- Whether the job output should be archived.
-When true, all new files created during job execution will be moved to the archivePath.
+When true, all new files created during job execution will be moved to the Archive Path on the Archive system.

 * memoryPerNode- The memory requested for each node on which the job runs.
 Values are expressed as [num][units], where num can be a decimal number and units can be KB, MB, GB, TB (default = GB).
 Examples include 200MB, 1.5GB and 5.

-**Step 2:** Submit the job by using the curl-command below
+**Step 2:** Submit the job by using the curl-command below:

 .. code-block:: shell